Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 .. tabs::

-    .. tab:: ``stocks``
+    .. tab:: ``Assets``

-        For a number of stocks we have historic values.
+        For a number of assets we have historic values.

         .. doctest:: mod
             :options: +NORMALIZE_WHITESPACE